How to Fix Crockery basket wear on Miele G4998SCViSF

 How Much Does This Repair Cost?

-Replacing a crockery basket on a Miele G4998SCViSF typically costs $40–$120 in parts when tackled as a DIY repair.
-A professional service call for the same fix usually runs $150–$300, including labor.
-Handling this repair yourself can save you $100–$200 or more.
+Replacing a crockery basket on a Miele G4998SCViSF usually costs $40–$120 in parts for a DIY repair.
+A professional service call for the same fix typically runs $150–$300, including labor.
+By handling this repair yourself, you can save $100–$200 or more.

 Frequently Asked Questions